 |Transmission||5-speed MT & AMT|

 The front profile is a far cry from the previous model that carried a small grille up front.
 Sporting a new hexagonal grille, slightly reshaped projector headlamps with LED units and LED daytime running lights, the face of the new Dzire looks appealing.
-Additonally, the bumper and fog lamps add more its new appearance.
+Additonally, the bumper and fog lamps have been revised.
 Also See – New Maruti Dzire Picture Gallery & Details

 The look from side has been largely retained, save for the 15-inch alloy wheels (available from Z trim onwards).
 It is to be noted that the precision cut, two-tone alloy wheels are restricted to the range topping variants and the raked A-pillar enhances its sedan-like stance.

 The new 2017 Dzire comes in a choice of six paint schemes – Oxford Blue, Sherwood Brown, Gallant Red, Magma Grey, Silky Silver and Pearl Arctic White.